Some L.A. Homeless Could Get Free Housing That’s More Expensive Than Regular Housing

 Unfortunately, the plan to implement the new housing has been bedeviled by cost overruns and construction delays.

-For example, it seems that planners didn’t account for consulting and financing costing more than expected; together, those things can contribute as much as 40 percent to the cost of a building project.
+For example, it seems that planners didn’t account for consulting and financing costing more than expected.
+Together, those things can contribute as much as 40 percent to the cost of a building project.

 When the numbers are crunched, it looks like the “free” housing that the homeless are going to get will cost more than an actual home at market value.
-All told, the average price, per-unit, of the new domiciles is expected to be $531,373, with the costs of the apartment units exceeding $600,000.
+All told, the average price, per unit, of the new domiciles is expected to be $531,373, with the costs of the apartment units exceeding $600,000.

 By comparison, the median cost of a condo in L.A. is $546,000, and the median cost of a single-family home in Los Angeles County is $627,690.